braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 The Literature Thesis should not reflect original research by the student (unless it's research that the student already published it in a peer-reviewed journal), but instead collect, integrate and critically discuss existing work.
 This discussion should be directed towards resolving a problem or outstanding question that is identified in collaboration with the supervisor of the project.
 In addition, the thesis should address how the work under discussion relates to other fields of study.

-Importantly, the Literature Thesis should be _argumentative_: the student should take a clear position in a discussion related to the thesis topic and persuasively argue in favor of this position, while giving proper due to counterarguments.
+Importantly, the Literature Thesis should be _argumentative_: the student should take a clear position in a discussion related to the thesis topic and persuasively argue in favour of this position, while giving proper consideration to counterarguments.
 This means that the Literature Thesis revolves around an issue (related to the chosen topic) that can only be solved by careful, critical examination of existing literature.
 It is important that the supervisor of the project helps with this problem definition, to ensure it is properly arguable.

 ## Learning objectives
 Through the process of writing this thesis the student demonstrates the ability to:

-1. Find, select and organise relevant literature from scientific journals in a non-biased manner
-2. Critically evaluate selected literature
-3. Write a well-structured literature review in academic English
-4. Define a clear position with regards to an important outstanding problem and substantiate that position
-5. Explain the relevance of the literature review in the broader field of brain and cognitive sciences
-6. Uphold a professional, scientific attitude (independence, time management & planning, scientific discussion, creativity, initiative, communication)
+1. Define a relevant researchable problem.
+2. Collect scholarly literature relevant to the problem statement in a systematic way
+3. Collaborate effectively with supervisors throughout the research process.
+4. Analyse a research problem spanning multiple disciplines within brain and cognitive sciences.
+5. Evaluate the strengths, weaknesses, biases, limitations, and underlying assumptions of empirical research on the topic.
+6. Justify a well-substantiated position on a research problem or question.
+7. Synthesise research findings and explain their interdisciplinary implications.

 The Literature Thesis is one the capstones of the programme that prepares students for a research career.
 If you are not familiar with the structure of MBCS, please read the [[../General/Introduction to the Capstones|Introduction to the Capstones]] first.